-Florida Christian University offers enrollment throughout the year from January 2nd to December 20th, students begin their classes as soon as the enrollment process ends.
+Florida Christian University offers a flexible, self-paced, asynchronous course model that allows for year-round enrollment from January 2nd through December 20th.
+Students may begin their classes as soon as the enrollment process is completed.
+All asynchronous courses are delivered through the student portal.